 To each note there is cryptographically associated a note commitment.
 Once the transaction creating a note has been mined, the note is associated with a fixed note position in a tree of note commitments, and with a nullifier2 unique to that note.
-Computing the nullifier requires the associated private spending key (or the nullifier deriving key for Sapling notes).
+Computing the nullifier requires the associated private spending key (or the nullifier deriving key for Sapling or Orchard notes).
 It is infeasible to correlate the note commitment or note position with the corresponding nullifier without knowledge of at least this key.
 An unspent valid note, at a given point on the block chain, is one for which the note commitment has been publically revealed on the block chain prior to that point, but the nullifier has not.

 A transaction can contain transparent inputs, outputs, and scripts, which all work as in Bitcoin [Bitcoin-Protocol].
-It also can include JoinSplit descriptions, Spend descriptions, and Output descriptions.
+It also can include JoinSplit descriptions, Spend descriptions, Output descriptions and Action descriptions.
 Together these describe shielded transfers which take in shielded input notes, and/or produce shielded output notes.
 (For Sprout, each JoinSplit description handles up to two shielded inputs and up to two shielded outputs.
-For Sapling, each shielded input or shielded output has its own description.)
+For Sapling, each shielded input or shielded output has its own description.
+For Orchard, each Action description handles up to one shielded output.)
 It is also possible for value to be transferred between the transparent and shielded domains.